ejqs/ejqs.net/about.md

 I'm EJ.
 I have a BS Degree in CompSci... that's it.

-I created this website as an outlet of what I have been thinking about and what I've learned, so as to share it to you, the endless empty void of the internet.
+I created this website as an outlet for my thoughts and the things that I've learned, so as to share it to you, the endless empty void of the internet.

 ## what to expect